On a volume invariant of 3-manifolds: Using tetrahedron shapes to prove equivalence of volumes

 Using \textit{Sage}~\cite{sage}, we find that both systems of equations have multiple solutions, but only one solution consisting of complex numbers with positive imaginary part, which is the one we are interested in.
 The approximate solutions are $z_1=0.7733+1.4677i, z_2=z_3=0.3352+0.4011i$, and $w_1=w_3=-0.1027+0.6654i, w_2=0.2266+1.4677i$.
 As such, we expect the exact values to satisfy $w_2=z_1-1, w_1=z_2/(z_2-1)$ and $w_3=z_3/(z_3-1)$.
 To confirm this, we compute a Groebner basis from the union of the two sets of gluing equations along with the conjectured relations between $w$ and $z$ variables.
 The output is

-The fact that the Groebner basis is not empty confirms that a solution exists.
-In particular, the first polynomial in the Groebner basis has $z_1\approx 0.7733+1.4677i$ as a root, and the remaining polynomials allow us to express the other variables in terms of $z_1$.
+Since the Gr\"obner basis does not contain $1$, the corresponding ideal is proper and hence the system of equations admits a solution.
+In particular, the first polynomial in the Gr\"obner basis has $z_1\approx 0.7733+1.4677i$ as a root, and the remaining polynomials allow us to express the other variables in terms of $z_1$.

 This confirms that the geometry of the tetrahedra used to triangulate the manifolds $m006$ and $m007$ are identical, and the manifolds do indeed have the same hyperbolic volume.